Dotz0cat/walld/README.md

 Walld uses libconfig for handling config files.

-The config can be used to set many things.

 | Option | Description | Default |
 | :----------- | ------- | ----------- |
 | Colors | This tells walld whether or not to generate colors and put them in a file located at $HOME/.walld/colors | FALSE |